gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 2. **Nostr Tags for Metadata**: All Nostr-specific metadata uses event tags:
    - `s`: Server identifier for targeting specific servers
    - `p`: Public key for addressing providers or clients
-   - `e`: Event references for correlating requests and responses
+   - `e`: Event id, references for correlating requests and responses
    - `method`: Method name for easy filtering and routing

 3. **Event Kind Separation**: Different event kinds are used for different message categories: